-Airways New Zealand, Auckland Airport and the Board of Airline Representatives New Zealand (BARNZ) have been working together to trial new flight paths, called SMART Approaches, into Auckland Airport.
+Airways New Zealand, Auckland Airport and the Board of Airline Representatives New Zealand (BARNZ) have been working together to trial and implement new flight paths, called SMART Approaches, into Auckland Airport.

 The SMART Approaches use satellite-based navigation and enable aircraft to burn less fuel, emit less carbon dioxide and fly more quietly.
 They contribute to international aviation carbon dioxide-emission reduction proposals and are aligned with the Government’s National Airspace and Air Navigation Plan.

 The SMART Approaches help Auckland to be better connected to the rest of New Zealand and the world.
 They are in line with global developments and safely enable the growth of Auckland Airport, which is vital to New Zealand’s economy.